mathjax/MathJax/docs/source/start.rst

 ``<math>`` tags; for example, you should not use ``<m:math>`` except in a file where you have tied the ``m`` namespace to the MathML DTD.

-Here is a complete sample page containing MathML mathematics:
+Here is a complete sample page containing MathML mathematics (also available in the ``test/sample-mml.html`` file):

 .. code-block:: html